 MongoDB (MDB) Received its Third Buy in a Row

-After Barclays and Needham gave MongoDB (NASDAQ: MDB) a Buy rating last month, the company received another Buy, this time from Monness.
-Analyst Brian White maintained a Buy rating on MongoDB today and set a price target of $190.00.
-The company’s shares closed last Monday at $115.17.
+After Barclays and Needham gave MongoDB (NASDAQ: MDB) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Ittai Kidron maintained a Buy rating on MongoDB today and set a price target of $140.00.
+The company’s shares closed last Monday at $114.52.

-According to TipRanks.com, White is a top 100 analyst with an average return of 19.7% and a 62.2% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Kidron is a top 25 analyst with an average return of 26.6% and a 65.9% success rate.
+Kidron covers the Technology sector, focusing on stocks such as Zoom Video Communications, Slack Technologies, and Cambium Networks.

-Currently, the analyst consensus on MongoDB is a Moderate Buy with an average price target of $185.00, representing a 53.7% upside.
-In a report released today, Needham also reiterated a Buy rating on the stock with a $189.00 price target.
+MongoDB has an analyst consensus of Moderate Buy, with a price target consensus of $173.75, representing a 70.9% upside.
+In a report issued on March 16, Needham also reiterated a Buy rating on the stock with a $189.00 price target.

 See today’s analyst top recommended stocks >>